h1376h/MLCourse/ML_Obsidian_Vault/Lectures/7/Quiz/L7_3_Quiz.md

 2. What are the final predictions using soft voting?
 3. Which sample has the highest confidence in the ensemble prediction?
 4. If you needed high confidence, which sample would you trust most?
+5. Calculate the variance of predictions for each sample and explain which sample shows the highest disagreement among trees

 For a detailed explanation of this question, see [Question 6: Ensemble Prediction Analysis](L7_3_6_explanation.md).